dapphub/ds-pause/readme.md

 **`exec`**
 - A `plan` can only be executed if it has previously been plotted
 - A `plan` can only be executed once it's `eta` has passed
+- A `plan` can only be executed if the caller provides sufficient gas
 - A `plan` can only be executed once
 - A `plan` can be executed by anyone